moseschmiedel/bachelor-thesis/text/thesis.typ

 and an Arduino Uno microcontroller.
 Like El Agroudy et al. they also implement an localization algorithm working with fixed communication intervals to reduce the amount of time the system is in active mode.
 They evaluated the power consumption of the receiver node (end node) and the transmitter node
 (anchor node) separately.
-They also varied the transmission power and transmission rate and found that they could configure their whole localization system, which consisted of three anchor nodes and one end node, so that it consumed around #text_qty("350", "mW").
+They also varied the transmission power and transmission rate and found that they could configure their whole localization system, which consisted of three anchor nodes and one end node so that it consumed around #text_qty("350", "mW").
 They compared this with the power consumption of the GPS module integrated in the Dragino Shield and found that their system outperforms GPS-based localization when at least four end nodes use the deployed anchor nodes.

-Despite these promising findings there is still room for improvement.
+Despite these promising findings, there is still room for improvement.
 Mackey et al. estimated the lifetime of a #text_qty("5000", "mAh") battery when used as a power source for the anchor or the end node.
 They found that their anchor node could run up to 200 hours with one battery charge, but their end node would only last for 90 hours.
 These values would make this solution practical in ad-hoc short-term scenarios where a localization system is need quick and only for a couple of days, but for remote long-term deployments improvements need